Hyperobjekt/dignity-and-debt/content/projects/student-debt-contest.md

       **AWARDS**

-      * 4 finalists will win awards of $1,000 each
+      * Finalists will win awards of $1,000 each

-      * Among these 4 finalists, one entrant (or team) will be awarded an additional $1,000 by lottery

       * NEW!
-1 finalist from Princeton University will win an award of $1,000
+A finalist from Princeton University will win an award of $1,000

-      * 1 finalist will be awarded per country (i.e. their data pertains to a single country or a unique set of countries, not the nationality of the Entrant or team)

       **GUIDELINES FOR ENTRANTS**